TL;DR

 This is the most important concept to understand in UK private health insurance.

-- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+- Acute Condition: A disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include joint injuries requiring surgery, cataracts, hernias, and most infections.
 PMI is designed to cover these.

 - Chronic Condition: A disease, illness, or injury that has one or more of the following characteristics: it needs long-term monitoring, has no known cure, requires ongoing management, or is likely to recur.
 Examples include diabetes, asthma, high blood pressure, and arthritis.
 Standard UK PMI policies do not cover the ongoing management of chronic conditions.